 when in doubt, hang it out (to dry, as opposed to putting it in the dryer) this saves colored and white clothes alike from balling and keeps the fabrics from having a washed out look.posted over 6 years ago

 I’ve made the mistake of putting too many things in the dryer recently.
 I’m going to be hanging things and lying them flat a LOT more often now.
 No more stupidly shrunken dresses for me.
-I know short is in, but I’d glad I discovered what’s doing this to my wardrobe!posted about 4 years ago
+I know short is in, but I’d glad I discovered what’s doing this to my wardrobe!posted over 4 years ago

 NEVER HANG KNITS!